-- If using the remote control, press the POWER OFF button - If you do not want to turn the power off, press the EXIT but- - 3.
-Make sure the projector is in STANDBY MODE, then turn off the main power switch "○ (OFF)"
+- If using the remote control, press the POWER STANDBY button again. - If you do not want to turn the power off, press the EXIT button. - 3.
+Make sure the projector is in STANDBY MODE, then turn off the main power switch " (OFF)"